 All the way from Petrograd in the northwest to Peking in the southeast, these maps cover areas from Europe and Russia, to Siberia, Mongolia, India, Central Asia and China.
 The great majority are maps of Chinese Turkestan (also known as Eastern Turkestan or Sinkiang), which has been under both Chinese and Muslim rule at different times during the 19th and early 20th centuries.
 Today this region is divided between Uzbekistan, Kyrgyzstan, and the Chinese province of Xinjiang.
 Most of them are rich in detail indicating the position and size of cities, towns and villages.
 Caravan roads, trade routes, motor routes, and railways are often marked.

 Mountains, deserts, rivers and lakes are illustrated in these pencil-sketched maps giving a visual overview of the geographic features of the depicted regions and an insight into the difficulties travelers had to overcome crossing different terrains.
 In many maps the travel routes of the authors are marked, such as that of Alexander Lehmann in 1841-1842, Sven Hedin, Nils Ambolt and Folke Bergman during scientific expeditions in 1927-1934, or Eric Teichman’s route from Peking to Delhi in 1935, as well as the route of Peter Fleming who traveled in Central Asia in 1941.

-By clicking on the different subcategories in the menu to the left you will find maps organized by year of publication.
+By clicking on the different subcategories in the menu to the right you will find maps organized by year of publication.
 By clicking on each miniature map, you will find a page with information about each map along with the map available as PDF and JPEG.
-For a list of all available maps see…

 This is a continuously evolving platform; if you wish to contribute with related information, please, contact the Webmaster, Azize Güneş (firstname.lastname@example.org).